Back to top

 Q. Did the project enlarge the building?

 A. Yes.
-The building’s overall size increased 1882 square feet.
-The expansion was kept within the current footprint of the Library.
+The building gained 1,882 square feet to increase its total size to 87,223 square feet.
+The expansion was kept within the library's current footprint.

 Q. Who decided to do this project?

-A. The Northbrook Public Library Board of Trustees, the citizen body responsible for the governance of the library, had been planning this for several years.
+A. The Northbrook Public Library Board of Trustees, the citizen body responsible for the library's governance, had been planning this for several years.
 Beginning in 2012, the Library Board started the formal planning process for this project.
 One of the major outcomes embodied in this project is a commitment to enhancing the library building and its contents as an attractive destination for the community.

 Q. How much did it cost?